chrisegg/helpscout-modal-extension/README.md

-Helpscout Modal Extension
+# Helpscout Modal Extension
-This is an extension for Chrome and Firefox browsers that adds support for opening file attachments in a modal.
+This extension for Chrome and possibly Firefox browsers adds support for opening file attachments in a modal.
+This extension has been tested for multiple Chrome-based browsers (i.e. Chrome, Arc, Brave) but not for Firefox.
+**Use at your own risk**

 Installation Instructions: